What qualifications do I need to become a welder?

 1. Research Different Types Of Welding Jobs

-2. Apply For High School Diploma
+2. Apply For a High School Diploma

-3. Apply For Degree Course
+3. Apply For a Degree Course

 4. Gain Experience